 We hope this post has demonstrated that for a mere $60 per day, a world cruise absolutely is a realistic possibility.
 We find that to be a very cheap way for such a luxurious and effortless way to travel entirely around the world without flights!

-We hope the financials and strategies we’ve revealed in this article may help to spur some ideas of your own, whether you’re considering such an epic voyage as part of a gap year, career break, retirement trip, or just dreaming.
-Whatever the case, know it is possible!
-And we’re happy to help prove that.
+We hope the financials and strategies we’ve detailed in this article may help to spur some ideas of your own, whether you’re considering such an epic voyage or simply dreaming about taking the plunge one day.

-We’d love to hear what you think about our cheap world cruise in the comments and any questions you may have about this crazy idea we lived out over the past year.
-Otherwise, bon voyage!
+We’d also love to hear what you think about our cheap world cruise in the comments and any questions you may have about this crazy idea we lived out over the past year.